 The digestive process begins with the mechanical actions of mastication and the activity of an enzyme found in the saliva secreted by the salivary glands.
-Saliva contains the enzyme amylase, which begins the breakdown of starchy foods to individual glucose molecules.
+Saliva contains the enzyme amylase, which begins the breakdown of starchy amylase A digestive enzyme that breaks down carbohydrates into simple sugars.

+starch The major plant storage form of carbohydrates.
+Starch is composed of long chains of linked glucose molecules. foods to individual glucose molecules.
 Starch is the only type of carbohydrate and, besides fats, the only nutrient in which enzymatic breakdown begins in the mouth.
 Although digestion starts in the mouth, very little of the starch is completely broken down to glucose by the time the food is swallowed and enters the esophagus.
 In the short transit time through the esophagus to the stomach, amylase continues its breakdown of starch.
 Once in the stomach, the food is subjected to hydrochloric acid, which denatures the salivary amylase, thus halting enzymatic digestion of starches in the stomach.
 However, the mechanical breakdown of food continues through the churning and powerful contractions of the smooth muscle in the stomach walls.
 The smooth muscle actions help to mix the stomach acid into the food bolus.
 This process, which prepares the food bolus for movement into the small intestine, usually takes 1 to 4 hours.
-No absorption of carbohydrates or other nutrients, except for alcohol, occurs in the stomach (see Figure 2.7 ); these nutrients therefore pass on with the other gastric contents into the small intestine. oligosaccharide A complex carbohydrate made up of 3 to 10 linked simple sugars.
+No absorption of carbohydrates or other nutrients, except for alcohol, occurs in the stomach (see FIGURE 2.7); these nutrients therefore pass on with the other gastric contents into the small intestine.